Amarok79/InlayTester.Drivers.FeigReader/README.md

 Error handling seems a bit tedious.
 But, you won't need to do it yourself. **Transfer(..)** represents a low-level method that gives you full control over transfer operations.
 In general, you will use other high-level methods better suited for most cases.
 It's just that you know you can do it that way.

 ### Execute

+**Execute(..)** is one of those higher-level methods that does this result-code checking for you and that throws appropriate exceptions in certain error cases.
+On success, the method returns the received response.

+    var request = new FeigRequest {
+        Address = 0xFF,
+        Command = FeigCommand.CPUReset,
+        Data = BufferSpan.Empty,
+    };

+    var response = await reader.Execute(request)
+        .ConfigureAwait(false);

+    var data = response.Data;

+In case of timeout, a **TimeoutException** is thrown.
+In case of cancellation an **OperationCanceledException**.
+Otherwise, if a communication error ocurred or the reader/module returned an error code, an exception of type **FeigException** is thrown.
+In all other cases, the received **FeigResponse** is returned.

+Regarding the previous code snippet.
+There exists another overload that allows you to write this in a much shorter way.

+    var response = await reader.Execute(FeigCommand.CPUReset)
+        .ConfigureAwait(false);

+This overload constructs the necessary **FeigRequest** internally.

+### Common Commands

 *work in progress*